Emopamil binding protein

 Emopamil binding protein is a protein that in humans is encoded by the EBP gene, located on the X chromosome.
-The protein is shown to have a high-affinity reception for anti-ischemic drugs, such as Emopamil, resulting in its discovery and given name.
-EBP has a mass of 27.3 kDa and resembles a σ-receptor that resides in the endoplasmic reticulum of various tissues as an integral membrane protein.
+EBP was discovered through its high-affinity binding to anti-ischemic drugs such as emopamil, from which it also derives its name.
+In addition to emopamil, EBP also bind with high affinity a variety of structurally unrelated compounds, such as amiodarone, opipramol, ifenprodil, trifluoperazine, and chlorpromazine.
+EBP has a mass of 27.3 kDa and resembles the σ2-receptor that resides in the endoplasmic reticulum of various tissues as an integral membrane protein.

+Function

+EBP functions as a Δ8–Δ7 sterol isomerase, catalyzing the migration of the double bond in the sterol B-ring from the 8(9) to the 7(8) position.
+In the Bloch pathway of cholesterol biosynthesis, EBP converts zymosterol to dehydrolathosterol, while in the Kandutsch–Russell pathway it converts zymostenol to lathosterol.

 Clinical significance

 Mutations in EBP cause Conradi–Hünermann syndrome and impairs cholesterol biosynthesis.
 Unborn males affected with EBP mutations are not expected to be liveborn, (with up to only 5% male births).
 Individuals, mostly female, that are liveborn with EBP mutations experience stunted growth, limb reduction and back problems.
 Later in life, the individual may develop cataracts along with coarse hair and hair loss.

+Research areas

+Remyelination and MS

+The inhibition of EBP promotes oligodendrocyte formation, which may help remyelination and thus limit multiple sclerosis development.

 Cloning

 Isolation, replication and characterization of the EBP and EBP-like protein have been performed in yeast/E. Coli strains (which lack the EBP protein in nature) to study the high-affinity drug binding effects.